ALanguillaume/R-function-perks/README.md

 ## Abstract

-This 20 mins lighthing talk will get you familiar with R essential building block: functions.
+This 20-min talk will get you familiar with R essential building block: functions.
 We will see what they are and why they are essential to efficiently get your work done.

 ### Important